- OAuth for MCP Server: Complete Guide to Protecting Claude

 }

-I want to highlight something important here.
-This endpoint should return 200, not 401.
+This endpoint must return 200, not 401.
 Some OAuth implementations return 401 from the protected resource metadata, but Claude Web gets confused by this and fails to proceed with the authorization flow.

 Dynamic Client Registration

 Claude CLI uses Dynamic Client Registration to obtain client credentials automatically.
-This means it calls your registration endpoint before starting the authorization flow.
+It calls your registration endpoint before starting the authorization flow.

 // File: src/app/(non-intl)/oauth/register/route.ts